hamtoy/Test/devplan/Prompt.md

 **Steps**:

-1. Modify `src/llm/gemini.py`:
+1. Modify `GeminiModelClient.__init__` in `src/llm/gemini.py`:
-   - Update `GeminiModelClient` constructor to accept a list of `fallback_models`.
+   - Accept a new optional argument `fallback_models: list[str] | None`.
+   - Store it as an instance variable.
+2. Refactor `GeminiModelClient.generate` and `generate_content_async`:
-   - Update `generate` method to wrap the API call in a loop.
+   - Wrap the API call in a loop that iterates through `[self.model_name] + (self.fallback_models or [])`.
+   - Catch `google.api_core.exceptions.ResourceExhausted` (429).
-   - If `google_exceptions.ResourceExhausted` (429) occurs, log a warning and retry with the next model in the list.
+   - If caught, log a warning with `logger.warning(f"Rate limit hit for {model}, switching to fallback...")` and continue to the next model.
-   - If all models fail, raise the exception or return an error message.
+   - If all models fail, re-raise the last exception.
-2. Create `tests/unit/llm/test_gemini_fallback.py`:
+3. Create a unit test `tests/unit/llm/test_gemini_fallback.py`:
+   - Mock `genai.GenerativeModel.generate_content`.
-   - Use `unittest.mock` to simulate a 429 error on the first call and success on the second.
+   - Simulate a scenario where the first call raises `ResourceExhausted` and the second call succeeds.
-   - Verify that the fallback model is actually used.
+   - Verify that the fallback mechanism worked as expected.

 **Verification**:

 - Run the new test: `uv run pytest tests/unit/llm/test_gemini_fallback.py`
-- Ensure 2 passing tests (one for fallback success, one for exhaustion failure).

-**Next**: After completing this prompt, proceed to [PROMPT-002].

----

-## 🟢 Priority 3 (Medium)

-### [PROMPT-002] LATS Agent Verification Optimization

-**Directive**: Execute this prompt now, then proceed to OPT-1.

-**Task**: Enhance the validation logic in the LATS (Language Agent Tree Search) module to improve reasoning accuracy by integrating `ActionExecutor` feedback.

-**Target Files**:

-- [MODIFY] `src/features/lats/lats.py` (or main LATS implementation file)
-- [MODIFY] `src/features/action_executor.py`

-**Steps**:

-1. Locate the LATS evaluation/validation step in `src/features/lats`.
-2. Integrate `ActionExecutor` to run a concrete validation check (e.g., checking if the generated answer satisfies constraints) at each leaf node expansion.
-3. Improve the heuristic value function to penalize nodes that fail the concrete validation.
-4. Add debug logging to trace tree pruning decisions.

-**Verification**:

-- Verify that the LATS agent can solve a complex query that requires validation.
-- Run `uv run pytest tests/e2e/test_lats.py` (if available, or create a simple script `scripts/test_lats_manual.py`).
+- Ensure the test passes and covers the fallback scenario.

 **Next**: After completing this prompt, proceed to [OPT-1].